AleDavMart/AleDavMart/README.md

 ### Hi there 👋

 My name is Ale and I'm a SWE apprentice based in SF.
 Currently working on building my portfolio and learning.
 Currently, this profile is still a work in porgress.
-Keep an eye out for progress.
+Keep an eye out for changes.

 <img src="https://media.giphy.com/media/l3nWpMnnbQjaXtP7W/giphy.gif">